-The use of tobacco products is prohibited on any WDT owned property.
-Students, faculty, staff, and visitors to the campus must confine the use of tobacco products to their personal vehicles.
+The use of tobacco products and electronic cigarettes is prohibited on any WDT-owned property.
+Students, faculty, staff, and visitors to the campus must confine the use of tobacco products and electronic cigarettes to their personal vehicles.

 PARKING

 The parking lots located on the campus have designated areas for handicapped, visitor, staff, and faculty parking.
 Individuals parking in any unauthorized area may be towed.